TimothyRLaMora734/AMD-macOSBigSur-VirtualBox/README.md

-# Run macOS Big Sur in VirtualBox on AMD CPU devices (Windows)
+# Run macOS Big Sur in VirtualBox on AMD devices (Windows)
 Tutorial on how to run macOS Big Sur (Beta) in VirtualBox on AMD CPU devices (Windows).
 ## Downloads:
 Required